-Columbia Financial entered into a major merger agreement with Northfield Bancorp and is converting from mutual holding company to fully-public stock structure while reporting a dramatic turnaround from losses to profitability.
+Columbia Financial entered into a definitive merger agreement with Northfield Bancorp while simultaneously converting from mutual holding company structure to fully-public stock ownership.

 Capital expenditure jumped 32.1% — major investment cycle underway; assess returns on deployment.